Business Proposal: Critical response

 Despite the initial concerns of adapting a webtoon into a drama, Business Proposal received positive feedback for its way of embracing the clichés of the romcom genre and turning them into "slapstick comedy".
-Quincy LeGardye of Vulture individuated at least ten typical tropes of the romance genre used for either of the two main couples presented in the series and commented that the drama makes "smart decisions" about which to subvert and which to embrace.
+Quincy LeGardye of Vulture identified at least ten typical tropes of the romance genre used for either of the two main couples presented in the series and commented that the drama makes "smart decisions" about which to subvert and which to embrace.
 The familiarity of the story, derived from using common clichés, alongside its "unique and lovely" characters were named the strengths of the series.

 The series was also praised for its way of depicting the issue of molka in South Korea.
 Jin Young-seo becomes a victim of illegal filming when her neighbor places a spy cam in a lamp he gave her as a housewarming gift.
 While often in fiction the victim reacts "passively" and lets others handle the situation for her, in the series Young-seo reports the crime to the police and brings evidence with her.
 It's also made clear that the punishment under the current South Korean law for the crime isn't enough through the words of the police officer who Young-seo speaks to.
-Furthermore, in many television series', the fictional illegal recordings are frequently broadcast, usually showing the woman losing consciousness and sometimes exposing parts of her body.
+Furthermore, in many television series, the fictional illegal recordings are frequently broadcast, usually showing the woman losing consciousness and sometimes exposing parts of her body.
 Instead, Business Proposal avoids portraying the situation explicitly.
 After the incident, Young-seo goes through trauma and, as a result, she isn't able to use public bathrooms for fear of being filmed, showing how difficult it is for victims to overcome the pain.
 However, some parts were considered "disappointing".
 With his influence as a second-generation member of a chaebol family, the male main character Kang Tae-moo manages to gather the testimonies of Young-seo's neighbor's other victims and sues him, also buying out the company where he works at and firing him.
 The woman has to rely on a man at the end, while it "would have left a more pleasant feeling" if she had "avenged" herself.
 Furthermore, it was criticized how the situation led to Young-seo's romance with Cha Sung-hoon.